 The Foundation Board has chosen the ukrainian writer and musician Serhiy Zhadan as the Peace Prize winner of the year 2022.
-The award ceremony will take place on Sunday, 23 October 2022, in Frankfurt's Paulskirche and will be broadcast live at 10.45 a.m. on ARD.
+The award ceremony took place on Sunday, 23 October 2022, in Frankfurt's Paulskirche.
+The laudation was held by Sasha Marianna Salzmann.

 The German Publishers and Booksellers Association awards the 2022 Peace Prize of the German Book Trade to Serhiy Zhadan.
 We honour this Ukrainian author and musician for his outstanding artistic work as well as for his unequivocal humanitarian stance, which repeatedly motivates him to risk his own life to help people affected by war and thus to call greater attention to their plight.

 In his novels, essays, poems and lyrics, Serhiy Zhadan introduces us to a world that has experienced radical change yet continues to live on tradition.
 His stories illustrate how war and destruction enter into this world and turn people’s lives upside down.
 Throughout his entire oeuvre, he uses a unique language that provides us with a vivid and differentiated portrait of the reality that many of us chose to disregard for far too long.